-This document (EES1228 R-01-00 UXO DS Energy Island - North Sea OWF Site) will provide an overview of UXO risk handling for all potential upcoming construction/installation work at the Energy Island - North Sea OWF Site.
+This document (EES1228 R-01-00 UXO DS Energy Island - North Sea Artificial Island) will provide an overview of UXO risk handling for all potential upcoming construction/installation work.

-The Area of Interest (AOI) of this report is the Energy Island - North Sea OWF Site.
-The Offshore Wind Farm (OWF) site, located in the Danish North Sea, covers an area of 1052 km2 and is expected to be of 3 GW power potential. provided generating AOI as defined bv the client The is shapefile: "project area northsea owf 3GW.shp".
-Importantly, this report does not cover the Artificial Island area, which is included in a separate report: EES1228 R-02-00 UXO DS Energy Island - North Sea Artificial Island.
+The Area of Interest (AOI) of this report is the Energy Island - North Sea Artificial Island.
+The Artificial Island is located in the Danish North Sea and covers an area of 6.25 km2.
+The AOI is as defined by the client provided shapefile: "project_area_northsea_artificial_island.shp".

-The principal aim of RPS, for this report, is to provide Energinet with an appropriate and pragmatic assessment of the risks posed by UXO to the Energy Island - North Sea OWF Site, in order to identify a suitable methodology for the mitigation of any identified risks to an acceptable level in accordance with the 'ALARP' Principle.
+The principal aim of RPS, for this report, is to provide Energinet with an appropriate and pragmatic assessment of the risks posed by UXO to the Energy Island - North Sea Artificial Island, in order to identify a suitable methodology for the mitigation of any identified risks to an acceptable level in accordance with the 'ALARP' Principle.